Basque conflict: Aftermath

-2017
+In 2016 French police made a declaration warning that ETA had made no steps towards dissolution.
 In March 2017 ETA declared that it would disarm completely by 8 April.
 On that date, civilian 'go-betweens' (Artisans of Peace) handed a list of 8 coordinates to the authorities which showed the locations of weapons caches in southwestern France used by the group.
 The caches were reported to have contained 120 firearms, about 3 tonnes of explosives and several thousand rounds of ammunition, which were seized by the Spanish and French authorities.
 The Spanish government stated that ETA will gain no impunity for their disarmament, and urged the group to dissolve formally.
+On 3 May 2018, during a ceremony held at the Centre for Humanitarian Dialogue in Geneva, Switzerland, the ETA released a statement announcing its permanent dissolution, which was distributed by the centre's director.
+Following this announcement, a ceremony was organized in Northern Basque Country, in Cambo-les-Bains (Kanbo) where the "declaration of Arnaga" was pronounced.